Wluper/matilda/README.md

 There you can change:
    - App ports (default 5000) and address (127.0.0.1)
    - Database location with address:port combination (127.0.0.1:27017) or mongoDB URI (mongodb://mongo:27017/?retryWrites=true&w=majority)
    - The annotation models you want to be available inside MATILDA.
-The json files you are referring to must be included in the Configuration folder.
+The json files you are referring to, the models, must be included in the Configuration folder.
+   - Whether or not enforce session security (which is strongly advised) with the session_guard parameter.
+   - The event logging level saved in `/web/server/matilda.log` file.

-If you are using the Docker version you can also perform additional configuration with `/Configuration/gunicorn_run.sh`.
+If you are using the Docker version you can also perform additional configuration with `/Configuration/gunicorn_run.sh` in order to set the workers number and other gunicorn options.

 ### Annotation Models

 All configuration changes that you may wish to make to MATILDA's annotation model can be done by editing the json file `/Configuration/lida_model.json` or by adding a new one.
-This script contains a configuration dictionary that describes which labels will appear in MATILDA's front end.
+This script contains a configuration dictionary that describes which labels will appear in MATILDA's annotation interface.
 You can also add an entire new annotation model file and put a reference to it in the `/Configuration/conf.json` file in order to instruct the program to load it on start.

+## 3. Advanced Configuration

-You can currently add three different types of new labels to MATILDA:
+Any annotation model has up to four different types of labels in MATILDA:

 1. `multilabel_classification` :: will display as checkboxes which you can select one or more of.